msemtd/elden-bong/README.md

 Add a sound board for webpack resource and on-disk files - see what the limits are. https://gist.github.com/PtrMan/b3ff012785ad9e93f7db1a0f031fc2b2

+## Data directory system
+- fetch 3rd-party stuff from URLs to add local content
+- caching in various folders on the user's machine: in the usual ~\AppData\Roaming\elden-bong and other user-designated directories
+- package ideas including encrypted blobs of bonus data served up from secure locations and github releases, tar.gz zip 7z
+- fetching in main process - providing data by transferable objects or by the "mine://" URL protocol

 ## Development

 From scratch (Friday November 04 2022)...